 The Title IX coordinator is responsible for coordinating the University compliance with Title IX.
-The Title IX Coordinator's responsibilities include overseeing all Title IX reports of sexual harassment and identifying and addressing any patterns or systemic problems that arise during the review of such reports.
-To assist the Title IX Coordinator the University has designated the following individuals as Title IX Deputy Coordinators, all of whom report directly to the Title IX Coordinator:
+The Title IX Coordinator’s responsibilities include overseeing all Title IX reports of sexual misconduct and identifying and addressing any patterns or systemic problems that arise during the review of such reports.
+To assist the Title IX Coordinator, the University has designated the following individuals as Title IX Deputy Coordinators, all of whom report directly to the Title IX Coordinator:

 For reports by staff or third parties:

 All students, faculty, staff, applicants and third parties who have concerns about discrimination on the basis of sex, including any concerns pertaining to sexual misconduct, are encouraged to seek the assistance of either the Title IX Coordinator or a Title IX Deputy Coordinator.
 Coordinators are knowledgeable about, and will provide information on, all options for addressing and resolving such reports.
 Those options may vary depending on the nature of the incident; whether the complainant is a student, faculty member, staff member or applicant; the wishes of the complainant regarding confidentiality; and whether the complainant prefers to proceed formally or informally.
 Together, the Coordinators play an integral role in carrying out the University’s commitment to creating, fostering and maintaining an educational, employment, business and campus environment that is free of discrimination on the basis of sex as well as sexual misconduct.

 The University encourages victims (as well as witnesses) of sexual misconduct to talk to somebody about what happened – so victims can get the support they need, and so the University can respond appropriately.
 Different employees on campus have different abilities to maintain a victim’s confidentiality.

 i.
 Professional counselors and pastoral counselors